yvien226/yvien226.github.io/index.md

 ### Mathematical Optimisation
 * * *
-Mathematical Optimisation projects built mainly in LINGO (an Optimization modelling software) and Excel.
+Mathematical Optimisation projects built mainly in LINGO (an Optimisation modelling software) and Excel.
 Click on the [LINK] to view it.
 * **LINGO:**
-  1. **Optimize Depot Location:** [[LINK]](https://github.com/yvien226/LINGO-Optimization/tree/master/Depot%20Location) This is a simple optimization project with data being generated randomly.
+  1. **Optimize Depot Location:** [[LINK]](https://github.com/yvien226/LINGO-Optimization/tree/master/Depot%20Location) This is a simple optimisation project with data being generated randomly.
 The main objective is to identify the optimal depot location for a water utility to service the maintenance jobs and minimize travel times.